Christopher John Barber

-Christopher John Barber (born in 1975 or 1976), and usually known as Chris Barber, is a Canadian trucking company operator, and activist who co-led the Canadian convoy protest.
-He was arrested on 17 February 2022 and released on bail the next day.
+Christopher John Barber (born 1975) is a Canadian trucking company operator and activist who co-led the Canadian convoy protest.
+He was arrested on February 17, 2022, and released on bail the next day.
 He gave evidence at the Public Order Emergency Commission in November 2022, speaking about his power struggles with fellow organizer Pat King.
+In April 2025, Barber was convicted of mischief and counselling others to ignore a court order.

 Career

 Christopher John Barber is a truck driver from Swift Current, Saskatchewan who operates his own trucking company, C. B. Trucking Limited.

 Activism

 Barber is vaccinated against COVID19, but considers vaccine mandates to be government tyranny.
 He has two confederate flags hanging in his home, which he described on a TikTok broadcast as a "piece of cloth."
 Barber operates two TikTok accounts BigRed1975 and ChrisBarber1975.
 Barber describes himself as an "internet troll."

 Along with Pat King and Tamara Lich, Barber was one of three main organisers of the Canadian convoy protest.
 In January 2022, he spoke of his ambition to persuade politicians to end vaccine mandates.
 On February 2, in the context of noise complaints from Ottawa residents, he released the written statement: "Our message to the citizens of Ottawa is one of empathy".